brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

             "all_reduce_bucket_size": 5e8
         }
     ```
 - DeepSpeed with ZeRO stage 3.
 The 16-bit model parameters are partitioned across the processes.
 ZeRO-3 will automatically collect and partition them during the forward and backward passes.
-  - The field in the config file needs to be changed to `"stage": 3`.
+We change the previous config to `"stage": 3`.
 - DeepSpeed with ZeRO stage 3 Infinity.
 Infinity is an offload engine detailed in [ZeRO-Infinity](https://arxiv.org/abs/2104.07857), which can offload to both CPU and NVMe memory for huge memory savings.
-  - To offload to the cpu, we add to our config:
+To perform CPU offloading, we add to the config:
     ```
         "zero_optimization": {
             "offload_optimizer": { "device": "cpu" },
             "offload_param":     { "device": "cpu" }
         }
     ```
 - DeepSpeed with 16-bit floating point (fp16) or automatic mixed precition (amp).
 Enables mixed precison with different optimization levels, based on [NVIDIA Apex](https://nvidia.github.io/apex/).
-  - for amp trainig:  `"amp":  { "enabled": true, "opt_level": "O1" } `
-  - for fp16 trainig: `"fp16": { "enabled": true, ... }`, in line with the [CIFAR10 example](https://github.com/microsoft/DeepSpeedExamples/blob/master/training/cifar/cifar10_deepspeed.py).
+For amp training the config adds `"amp":  { "enabled": true, "opt_level": "O1" } `.
+For fp16 trainig, we change it line with the [CIFAR10 example](https://github.com/microsoft/DeepSpeedExamples/blob/master/training/cifar/cifar10_deepspeed.py).

-### Benchmark Results

-I'm still working on autotuning the resource allocation problem.
-Results coming soon.
+**NOTE:** I'm now working on autotuning the resource allocation problem and crashing numbers.
+Results will follow soon.

 [//]: # {: style="text-align:center; font-size: small;"}
 [//]: # <img width="100%" height="100%" src="/assets/GPT-lite-DeepSpeed/benchmark.png"/>